Ann Li

 Outcomes

-An XR system assists with limitations of traditional welding education, by providing realtime, in-helmet, and in-situ feedback to augment the educational experience.
+An XR system assists with limitations of traditional welding education

 By enabling users to encounter real behaviors, forces, sounds, and overall experience of an active weld, we provide a novel in-situ experience with spatial and biometric analysis.